Overview of Google Publisher Tags

 How GPT works

-The Google Publisher Tag is used to define available ad slots on your organization's website/network.
+The Google Publisher Tag is used to define available ad slots in your network.
 Placing a tag on a page creates a communication path between the ad server and a user’s browser.
 When a page containing a Google Publisher Tag is rendered, the following sequence of events occurs:

 The ad server recognizes the ad units and any custom targeting contained within the request.

 The ad server selects and returns the best matching ad.